GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_practices/index.md

 : Extensions providing a wide array of desktop and arcade-style games.

 Household
-: Extenions for helping you around the house.
-This category includes, recipe savers and managers, budgeting, product research, and more.
+: Extensions for helping you around the house.
+This category includes recipe savers and managers, budgeting, product research, and more.

 Just for Fun
 : These extensions are designed for entertainment.
 They can include games, interesting new tab backgrounds, quirky widgets, jokes, trivia, and more.